 Where to Eat Mi Quang

 Mi Quang is generally very easy to find at street stalls, it’s one of the most common dishes in this part of Vietnam.
+You will struggle to find it outside of Central Vietnam.
 We’ve eaten it constantly for lunch and dinner during our time here and have had no stomach problems.
 I would therefore consider it safe to eat but exercise caution with salads.
 Read more about Vietnamese food here.

 What to Expect When You’re Served Mi Quang